isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 More information can be found at <https://www.safeentry.gov.sg>.

-### **Returning to China**

-#### 28. Do I need to be tested again in Singapore before I return to China?
-Do I need to be quarantined or be tested again upon return to China?

-Fast lane returnees to China currently do not need to be tested again in Singapore before returning to China.

-Upon their arrival back in China, they must adhere to the prevailing COVID-19 prevention and control measures of the Chinese government.
-This may include a 14-day quarantine or COVID-19 tests at the returnee’s cost, as required by most provinces/municipalities for international arrivals into China.

-As the specific requirements may vary amongst provinces/municipalities, the returnee should verify the latest requirements with the relevant provincial/municipal authorities.

 -----

 <sup>1</sup> The term “sponsor” refers to the company or government agency making the application on behalf of the traveller.